Send the link below via email or IMCopy

 “the term is unfortunate because it tends to give the impression of black nationalism…………black supremacy would be as evil as white supremacy.”

-In some ways Black power echoed the separatist ideas of Garvey earlier in the century.
+.
 Some critics argue that the Black Power slogan was racist and too simple.
 All it did was make people angry and violent.
 Carmichael was a controversial figure and he divided the civil rights movement.

 “The white man won’t get off our backs so we intend to knock him off…if it comes to the point that black people must have guns we will have ways and mean to obtain those arms.”